 In Microsoft Excel, you might need to protect your file from deletion.
 After completing a file you may send it to viewers and you don’t want the viewers to make any unintentional changes to the file.
 Excel does have some built-in features to protect your excel sheet from deleting data or cells with formulas.

-3 Quick Methods to Protect Excel Sheet from Deleting
+How to Protect Excel Sheet from Deleting: 3 Quick Methods

 In this article, I will share 3 simple methods to protect excel sheets from deleting.